Geography 2050: Borders and a Borderless World

 AGS prides itself on its ability to bridge the gap between the academic institutions, businesses, and the general public.
 The annual Geography 2050 Symposium brings together thinkers of these fields and beyond to help develop a geographical understanding of the vital trends that will reshape the geography of our nation and our planet by 2050.
-Held at Columbia University in New York City, this weekend symposium offers workshops, conferences, and talks on a variety of geographic topics.
+Held at Columbia University in New York City, this annual Fall symposium offers workshops, conferences, and talks on a variety of geographic topics.

 AGS Geography Teacher Fellows